 2.1.5 Connectivity Schedules

-Connectivity schedules are arranged by the dates stated in the approved Texas Retail Market Test Flight Schedule.
+Connectivity schedules are arranged by the dates stated in the approved Texas Retail Market Test Flight Schedule, located on the Retail Testing Website and ERCOT.com

-If a New MP chooses to use a Service Provider they must communicate their choice of Service Provider to the Flight Administrator by noon of the day the Flight Administrator is scheduled to send the testing matrix. (see approved Texas Retail Market Test Flight Schedule. ) No Service Provider changes will be made after the Flight Administrator has sent the testing matrix unless all testing participants have agreed to the change.
+If a New MP chooses to use a Service Provider they must communicate their choice of Service Provider to the Flight Administrator by the signup deadline. (see approved Texas Retail Market Test Flight Schedule. ) No Service Provider changes will be made after the Flight Administrator has sent the testing matrix unless all testing partners have agreed to the change.

 Flight Guidelines